 She is a 2009 recipient of the University of St. Thomas School of Law Alumni Living the Mission Award and has attained St. Thomas' Society of the Arches Socius Approbtus status for her contributions of time and talent to the university community.
 Ms. Tolzmann is a co-founder of Twin Cities Boxing, a nonprofit amateur boxing program for at-risk youth.
 Ms. Tolzmann joined the MAG America Board in 2011.

-Chair, Executive Director Compensation and Performance Committee
+Compensation and Executive Management Committee

 Vice President for International Business at Collins & Company Inc.

 Eric D. Newsom was the Assistant Secretary of State in the Bureau of Political-Military Affairs from November 1998 – January 2001.
 Mr. Newsom spent nearly thirty years working on foreign affairs and national security in the federal government.

 Prior to rejoining the Department of State, Mr. Newsom was staff director of the Foreign Operations Subcommittee of the Senate Appropriations Committee from January 1989 to March 1994.
 From 1987 to 1989, he was Legislative Director and Foreign Policy Adviser to Senator Patrick J. Leahy of Vermont.

 From 1985 to 1987, Mr. Newsom was minority staff director of the Senate Select Committee on Intelligence, and from 1982 to 1984 he was a professional staff member of that committee.
 He was an officer in the Foreign Service between 1967-79.
 He became Vice President for International Business at Collins & Company after 32 years in U.S. Government service.